lewis-revill/morello-sdk/MORELLO-PCUABI-ENV.md

   --aarch64           build on an aarch64 host [DEFAULT] --x86_64            build on an x86_64 host

-[LIBC OPTIONS]:
-  --enable-libshim    enable libshim in musl
-  --dev               experimental mode (allows to use more recent versions of musl)

 [MODULES]:
-  --firmware          generate the firmware for Morello --linux             builds linux for Morello --kselftest         builds kselftest for Morello --c-apps            builds example c applications for Morello --rootfs            builds the rootfs for Morello --docker            generate a busybox based docker image --build-lib         build libraries from source (e.g. compiler_rt, crtobjects...)
+  --firmware          generate the firmware for Morello --linux             builds linux for Morello --kselftest         builds kselftest for Morello --c-apps            builds example c applications for Morello --rootfs            builds the rootfs for Morello

   --clean             cleans all the selected projects